mlcommons/ck/docs/intro/introduction.md

 Even though the CK technology is <a href="https://cKnowledge.org/partners.html">stable and used in production</a>, there is still a lot to be done and we are only at the beginning of this long-term project.

-We continue improving the cBrain client as a more user-friendly wrapper around CK, and we continue improving the open cKnowledge.io portal as a centralized place to aggregate, version, test and create all components and workflows necessary to design complex computational systems.
+We continue improving cBench as a more user-friendly wrapper around CK, and we continue improving the open cKnowledge.io portal as a centralized place to aggregate, version, test and create all components and workflows necessary to design complex computational systems.